lupyuen/lupyuen.github.io/src/fb.md

 // For every pixel...
 for (int i = 0; i < fblen; i++) {

-  // Colors are in XRGB 8888 format if (i < fblen / 4) {
+  // Colors are in ARGB 8888 format if (i < fblen / 4) {
     // Blue for top quarter.
     // RGB24_BLUE is 0x0000 00FF
     fb[i] = RGB24_BLUE;

   } else if (i < fblen / 2) {
     // Green for next quarter.
     // RGB24_GREEN is 0x0000 FF00
     fb[i] = RGB24_GREEN;

   } else {
     // Red for lower half.
     // RGB24_RED is 0x00FF 0000